crucialwebstudio/chargify-sdk-php/README.md

 dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.
 In order to use the SDK with Composer, you must do the following:

-1. Install Composer, if you don't already have it.
+1. Install Composer, if you don't already have it:

 	```bash
 	curl -sS https://getcomposer.org/installer | php